* World shares pull back from record high

 GEORGIA ON MARKETS’ MIND

-In Hong Kong, China Mobile, China Unicom , and China Telecom rallied by more than 6% after the New York Stock Exchange suddenly abandoned plans to de-list the companies’ shares following a U.S. executive order.
+In Hong Kong, China Mobile, China Unicom , and China Telecom rallied by more than 6% after the New York Stock Exchange suddenly scrapped plans to de-list the companies’ shares following a U.S. executive order.

 Both Georgia elections are tight and the results may not be immediately known, which could lead to a repeat of the chaotic vote re-counts after the U.S. presidential election in November.

 Outgoing Republican President Donald Trump’s call to pressure Georgia’s top election official to “find” votes to overturn his loss to President-elect Biden in the state has also unnerved some investors.